ribenssen/value-maker/README.md

 - Vendor: sale to enterprises, admnistrations

 ## Licensing
-Value-Maker is shipped in a proprietary license
+Value-Maker is shipped in a proprietary license.
+Community version will be free.

 ## Contribution
 The community, an enterprise, the public administration may contribute to the project and the product.